dream-sports-labs/flash-client/README.md

 By utilizing the ScrollViewInflater, you can dynamically render scrollable content that adapts to server-driven configurations, enhancing the flexibility and responsiveness of your application.

 ## Contributing
-We welcome contributions to enhance the SDUI SDK.
+We welcome contributions to enhance the Flash SDK.
 To contribute:

 - Fork the repository.
 - Create a new branch: git checkout -b feature/YourFeatureName.